lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 ## 6.1.
 Public Models

-*Define the data models your service will expose in its responses via your *`-Model`* package.
+*Define the data data.types.models your service will expose in its responses via your *`-Model`* package.
 These will be equivalent to the *`PlaylistModel`* and *`SongModel`* from the Unit 3 project.*